 - Take a drop of the food in question (if the food is solid, mash and mix with a bit of water) and place it on the inside of the wrist at bedtime.
 Let the drop dry on the skin, then go to sleep.

 - In the morning check the spot.
 An angry, red reaction means it’s best to avoid that food for a few weeks, then try again.
 If there is no reaction, then it’s fine to eat.

 This simple (and free) test works surprisingly well to determine what foods are causing reactions.
 It can be done as often as needed.

 Probiotics for food allergies

 When my wife developed food allergy years ago, it was very difficult to determine the specific foods causing the reaction.
 And even when we did discover a few, it was hard to be sure if those were all, or if there were more.
 We realized we needed to attend to the root cause not only the symptoms.

-Please repeat, what exactly is the root cause of allergy?
+Please repeat, what exactly is the root cause of food allergy?

-Probiotics for food allergies is simple but works well to repair the gut lining.
+Probiotics for food allergies is simple but help repair the gut lining.
 In comparison, conventional allergy testing and medication can be time-consuming and expensive.

 Healing and sealing the gut lining can solve root cause

 Healing the gut means that foods that earlier caused an allergic reaction can now be freely consumed.
 Probiotics are essential for optimal digestion of food and absorption of nutrients.
 They also help the body produce vitamins, absorb minerals and aid in the elimination of toxins.
 Many studies on probiotics confirm its efficiency in treating food allergies.